dhonaobina/myApp/README.md

 - *set the required attribute to an HTML element based on the evaluation of a Boolean expression.*

 `ng-list`
-- *converts a value into a delimited string or array of strings
+- *converts a value into a delimited string or array of strings*

-Other form directives:
+**Other Form directives:**
 `ng-true-value`, `ng-fales-value`, `ng-options` and `ng-submit`

+**Operation**

+`ng-changed`
+- *binds the onChange event listener and corresponding handler*

+`ng-checked`
+- *enabling or disabling a checkbox input element based on the evaluation of an expression*

+`ng-click`
+- *binds the onClick event listener and corresponding handler*

+`ng-href`
+- *enables the evaluation of an expression within the href attribute of an element, like an anchor tag*

+`ng-selected`
+- *sets the selected attribute on a given element based on the evaluation of an expression*